Adpetfem83/NYC_Bike_Sharing_Analysis/README.md

 ![TripsWeekday](https://github.com/Adpetfem83/NYC_Bike_Sharing_Analysis/blob/main/Images/Trips%20by%20Weekday%20for%20Each%20Hour.png)

-Most of the rides during the weekdays (M-F) occur during commuting hours of 8-9a and 5-7pm.
+Most of the rides during the weekdays (Monday-Friday) occur during commuting hours of 8-9a and 5-7pm.
 It can be assumed that the bike sharing program is the preferred method for commuting to and from work.

 ### Trips by Gender (Weekday per Hour)